zephyrproject-rtos/zephyr/boards/arm/hexiwear_k64/doc/hexiwear_k64.rst

 ===========

 The K64F SoC has six UARTs.
-One is configured for the console, another for BT HCI, and the remaining are not used.
+One is configured for the console, another for BT HCI, and three of the remainder are used for the Click board interfaces.

 Programming and Debugging
 *************************